Login

 CHARITY THOMAS / HANS LUCAS FOR LE MONDE

-At La Pommeraie tennis club, ocean blue has gradually replaced clay &#; at least on the surface.
-Yet there's nothing aquatic about this 2,600-square-meter indoor facility, located in the small Normandy town of Biéville-Beuville, apart from the color of the coating on six courts smaller than regular tennis courts (each 20 meters by 10), divided by a net and surrounded by glass and mesh walls.
+At La Pommeraie tennis club, the vibrant ocean blue has overtaken traditional clay surfaces.
+This expansive 2,600-square-meter indoor facility, nestled in the quaint Normandy town of Biéville-Beuville, boasts six courts that are smaller than conventional tennis courts, each measuring 20 meters by 10 meters, separated by a net and bordered by glass and mesh walls.

-This tennis club, founded in and located eight kilometers from the city of Caen, has caught the padel wave, the immensely popular racket sport in Spain, which is now booming in France as everywhere in Europe.
-In less than five years, the number of courts has spread across the country.
-The Union Sport & Cycle reported that around 500,000 French individuals, including 140,000 complete beginners, engaged in the sport at least once in .
-Their games took place in about 1,800 facilities, encompassing clubs affiliated with the Fédération Française de Tennis (French Tennis Federation, FFT), private entities, and even hotels and campsites.
+Established just eight kilometers from Caen, this tennis club has fully embraced the rapidly growing sport of padel, originally popular in Spain and now thriving in France and throughout Europe.
+In less than five years, the country has witnessed a remarkable expansion in the number of courts.
+According to the Union Sport & Cycle, around 500,000 French individuals, including 140,000 newcomers, tried the sport at least once last year.
+Their games took place across approximately 1,800 facilities, including clubs linked to the Fédération Française de Tennis (FFT), private entities, and even hotels and campsites.

 Read more